Yumustyology/shippex/Readme.md

-Here is a README file for the project:

----

-# shippex App
+# ShippEx App

-shippex is a shipment management mobile app built with React Native and Expo.
+ShippEx is a shipment management mobile app built with React Native and Expo.
 It includes features like shipment tracking, shipment selection, and a barcode scanning feature.

 ## Table of Contents
 - [Prerequisites](#prerequisites)